How Does Barometric Pressure Affect Fishing?

 Low Pressure

-Low-pressure systems provide less gravity and therefore things like zooplankton and phytoplankton will be near the surface.
-It also means baitfish are likely to be there too and the predators you want to catch.
+Low-pressure systems provide less gravity, so things like zooplankton and phytoplankton will be near the surface.
+It also means baitfish and the predators you want to catch will likely be there.

-Low pressure can also mean cloudy weather and a cooling effect on the water temperature which can be a good or a bad thing.
+Low pressure can also mean cloudy weather and a cooling effect on the water temperature, which can be good or bad.
 If you are trout fishing, clouds are great as fish sit deep to avoid direct sun in their eyes.

 If it has been a hot summer and you suddenly get some rain and clouds, this can turn the fishing on, but it can have the reverse effect if the water temperature is already cold.